AguaClara/Textbook/Filtration/Filtration_Design.rst

 :math:`D_{10}` is used for particle removal models, and :math:`D_{60}` is used for hydrualic modeling.

-The relationship of the two is the uniformity coeffecient:
+The ratio of the two is the uniformity coeffecient:

 .. math::
   :label: uniformity_coefficient

     UC = \frac{D_{60}}{D_{10}}

 The uniformity coefficient describes the uniformity of the sand.
 A :math:`UC = 1` indicates that every grain of sand is the same size, which is the ideal case.
-A large :math:`UC` is indicative of a wide range of grain sizes which can cause trouble during filter operation and backwash, as stratification occurs and the porosity changes with respect to depth in the filter.
+A large :math:`UC` is indicative of a wide range of grain sizes which can cause trouble during filter operation and backwash, as stratification occurs and the porosity changes with respect to depth in the filter, which affects the requirements for backwash.

-During backwash sand is fluidized and the sand bed expands.
+During backwash, the sand is fluidized and the sand bed expands.
 This expansion causes a change in porosity of the sand bed (as the volume of water occupied by the sand is increased).
 The porosity and height of the sand bed are directly related through the following equation:

 .. math::
   :label: backwash_porosity